0xJuancito/multichain-auditor/README.md

 #### ✍️ Open to Contributions

 If you see some error, or want to add an observation, please create an issue or a PR.
 References are greatly appreciated.
-You can also contact me via [Twitter](https://twitter.com/0xJuancito).
+You can also contact me on Twitter at [@0xJuancito](https://twitter.com/0xJuancito).

 #### 📜 Disclaimer